mgismissing/Zink/docs/syntax.md

 ## Comments

-Finally, comments are defined like this:
+Finally, comments need to be at the start of a line and are defined like this:

 ```zink
 === this is a line comment!